littlebee/scatbot-edge-ai-shootout/README.md

 ### Shell Script & Individual Python Benchmark Scripts

 Instead of using Python to run all of the benchmarks, we use a BASH script (benchmarks.sh in repo root) to run the individual, stand alone Python scripts.
 This is intended to isolate each benchmark by causing a new python process to instantiate.
 Any effects, memory leaks, GC, etc from one benchmark should not effect any other benchmark.

+Each benchmark (framework + model) is run 10 times for 30 seconds with a 20 second rest between each benchmark.
+After every 10 runs of each, a background process is spawned that consumes 100% of one core or 25% of the overall CPU availability on a 4 core processor such as the Raspberry Pi 4.

+See the [benchmarks.sh script](https://github.com/littlebee/scatbot-edge-ai-shootout/blob/main/benchmarks.sh) for more information.

 #### Run all benchmarks: